Sponsors and Community Partners

 The Ridgefield Public Schools welcome Library staff regularly for before, during and after school programs, and the Library hosts frequent field trips by young students and their teachers.
 Library-initiated programs have brought scientists, performers and others into the classroom as part of The Big Read, the International Year of Astronomy and Einstein's Big Idea.
 Librarians have presented numerous programs as part of After School Enrichment programs, including the Caldecott Club at Ridgebury and Branchville Elementary Schools in 2013.

 The Aldrich Contemporary Art Museum partners with the Library for their Draw On! program and other creative projects, most notably Advancing Creative Thinking: Imagination to Innovation, a two-day conference on creativity held April 27-28, 2012.
-During construction, numerous Library and co-sponsored programs, from concerts to book discussions, are taking place at the Aldrich.
+During construction, numerous Library and co-sponsored programs, from concerts to book discussions, took place at the Aldrich.

-In addition to providing incentives for the Summer Reading Program, the Parks & Recreation Center has co-sponsored and provided a home for numerous special concerts and other presentations for youngsters during the Library's construction.
+In addition to providing incentives for the Summer Reading Program, the Parks & Recreation Center co-sponsored and provided a home for numerous special concerts and other presentations for youngsters during the Library's construction.

 The Ridgefield Guild of Artists co-sponsors the Library’s ARTalk series, a series of art, architecture, and design lectures, workshops and art field trips.